saudjafar/ChatAI-Extension/README.md

-# Chrome Extension with MockAPI Node.js Server
+# Chrome Extension with mock API Node.js Server

-This repository contains a Chrome extension that interacts with a mockAPI Node.js server.
+This repository contains a Chrome extension that interacts with a mock API Node.js server.

 ## Prerequisites